brylevkirill/notes/Deep Learning.md

   - `code` <https://github.com/EderSantana/gumbel>

-#### ["REBAR: Low-variance, unbiased gradient estimates for discrete latent variable models"](http://arxiv.org/abs/1703.07370) Tucker, Mnih, Maddison, Lawson, Sohl-Dickstein
+#### ["REBAR: Low-variance, Unbiased Gradient Estimates for Discrete Latent Variable Models"](http://arxiv.org/abs/1703.07370) Tucker, Mnih, Maddison, Lawson, Sohl-Dickstein
   `variables with discrete distributions` `REBAR`
 >	"Learning in models with discrete latent variables is challenging due to high variance gradient estimators.
 Generally, approaches have relied on control variates to reduce the variance of the REINFORCE estimator.
 Recent work (Jang et al. 2016; Maddison et al. 2016) has taken a different approach, introducing a continuous relaxation of discrete variables to produce low-variance, but biased, gradient estimates.
 In this work, we combine the two approaches through a novel control variate that produces low-variance, unbiased gradient estimates.
 Then, we introduce a novel continuous relaxation and show that the tightness of the relaxation can be adapted online, removing it as a hyperparameter."